'I think I'm going to try being vegan.'

 Try at making your own sweet potato chips and vegan aioli, or try and whizz up some pålegg for your lunch.
 See what kind of pizza creations you can come up with and maybe try making your own vegan burgers.
 Once you start checking out vegan recipes, you will be amazed at how much stuff you can actually do.

 Back in the day, dining out as a vegan was a painful and frustrating experience.
 Restaurant menus would be bulging with meat and fish and they would smother everything with egg and cheese.
 Vegans would be left with nothing but a side salad or maybe some fries.
 However, in a relatively short amount of time, things have drastically changed.
 In most big cities you will find a few 100% vegan restaurants and you can find vegan friendly ones all over the place.
 Some restaurants even have their own vegan menu, and now that allergies are being taken seriously (finally!) it's much easier for vegans to see what they can and can't eat on most menus.

 We have spent the last two years working almost every day on finding out about the vegan friendly places to eat in Oslo, Bergen, Trondheim and Stavanger.
 Our team has visited each place that is listed in the app and written a detailed guide of what you can eat there.
-There are now over 500 vegan friendly places to check out in Norway, so if you download our free app you shouldn't really find it a problem to eat out.
-Here are some pictures of some of the restaurants, cafes and takeaway places included in our app:
+There are now over 900 vegan friendly places to check out in Norway, so if you download our free app you shouldn't really find it a problem to eat out.

 However if you live in a city that is not listed in our app you might find helpful tips on Yelp, Trip Advisor, Happy Cow or asking in some of the vegan facebook groups.
 If there are absolutely no vegan friendly places in your area, then the best thing to do is to ask a restaurant if they can veganise one of their existing dishes.
 Most places are very open to this and you may inspire them to create a vegan menu item in the future.